Updated Fantasy Football Injury Report 2026: Drafting Players Returning From Injury

 Tucker Kraft, Green Bay Packers

-Kraft tore his ACL in early November 2025.
-There is enough time on the recovery clock to expect him on the field for Week 1.
-He has shown a knack for the end zone even when targets are limited, and his fantasy floor will be muted compared to his 2025 trajectory.
-That said, he is a usable TE1 in a Jordan Love-led offense that lost Romeo Doubs and Dontayvion Wicks this offseason, creating a larger share of the target tree for those who remain.
+Kraft remains on track after tearing his ACL in early November, with enough time on the recovery clock to be ready for Week 1.
+His touchdown upside stays intact even in a limited role, and he profiles as a usable TE1 in a Jordan Love offense that lost both Romeo Doubs and Dontayvion Wicks this offseason, opening up a larger target share for the pass catchers who remain.

 Sam LaPorta, Detroit Lions